top of page

 Hot Winter Cycling Tips

-I rode through the rain the other day and thought, “I can’t wait to ride through a snow fall instead of this!”
+I rode through the rain the other day and thought, “I can’t wait to ride through a blizzard instead of this!”

 Sure, being soaked probably had me romanticizing about winter commuting, but honestly, I really do love it.
 I smile ear to ear and giggle like a kid when I am pedaling through a few inches of snow.
 The air is crisp, the snow sparkles.